zhuowei/Piplup/README.md

 Piplup: decompile Playdate Pulp .pdx files back to .json project files

+This doesn't work yet: I still need to:

+- convert the graphics (.pdt files) back to JSON
+- add a dummy `editor` section to the JSON

 Usage (command line):

 - Build Lua 5.4-beta with LUA_32BITS defined